KDCinfo/expired-to-be/README.md

   - As a developer, I spend most of my life in Chrome, which is why I decided to create this as a browser extension.

+  - This was my 2nd Chrome Extension.
+Although I built this extension primarily for personal use, I am completely open to feedback as well as PRs, and I'm especially open to looking into any bugs.

   - Creating a FireFox extension would make for a good fork and school project for someone.

   - Uses: Chrome Extension API (icon badge text)